-Oscar-Winner Patricia Arquette Feels Compelled To Talk Politics During This 'Critical Time'
+Patricia Arquette Feels Compelled To Talk Politics During This 'Critical Time'

 During her lifetime, Arquette says, the movie industry has changed dramatically.
 She has watched Tinseltown transition from stand-alone “movie companies” to “giant, worldwide conglomerations.”

 Now with celebrities answering to companies like Sony – which produces everything from home electronics to feature films – far fewer are willing to rock the boat politically.
-She fears the shift toward silence on politics is only going to increase as time marches forward.
+She fears the shift toward silence on politics is going to increase as time marches forward.

-“It’s only going to get worse – that artists are going to be less and less verbal because there will be ramifications,” she opined.
+“It’s only going to get worse – that artists are going to be less and less verbal because there will be ramifications,” she maintained.
 “Even if it’s unspoken, they will happen.”

 Stars once used their power to call attention to injustices in the world, Arquette recalls.
 Now the number “willing to be really vocal political activists” has dwindled enough to be counted “on your hand,” she said.
 Certainly, the award-laden actress ranks among those.